 - Liquid solution – Although the liquid has the same effects as the capsule, it is a lot harder to control the dosage and should only be taken under direct supervision.

-Propranolol has a bioavailability of 30% to 70%.
-It can be increased with food.
-It is mainly excreted through the urine.
+Propranolol has a bioavailability of 30% to 70%, the dose can be increased with food, and is mainly excreted through the urine.
 Therefore, patients who are taking the drug must eat nutritious and healthy foods with plenty of fluids.
 This can help speed up the metabolism and allow the medicine to work in full force.

 Will Propranolol Interact with Other Medications?